Updated July 3, 2023

 To conduct a shareholders’ meeting successfully, the company needs to follow the steps mentioned below:

 - The company must send a prior notice to all its shareholders.
-For instance, the information must be sent at least 21 days before the meeting in case of an Annual General Meeting.
+For instance, the information must be receivable at least 21 days before the meeting in case of an Annual General Meeting.

 - The notice must specify the business matters for discussion in the meeting.
-Besides, the notice must contain a brief explanation of the topics and the associated draft copies of the relevant documents.
+Besides, the notice must briefly explain the topics and the associated draft copies of the relevant documents.

 - The notice should specify the quorum requirements because the meeting may get adjourned in the lack of adequate quorum.

-- The notice should specify the voting process to be followed during the meeting.
+- The notice should specify the voting process necessary during the meeting.
 Many companies nowadays provide the option to vote electronically.

-- The meeting must be conducted on the day specified in the circulated notice.
+- The meeting must take place on the day specified in the circulated notice.

-- After the meeting, the meeting minutes (MoM) must be prepared to cover the discussions and critical decisions made.
-It is a summary of the meeting, which is then circulated to all the members.
+- After the meeting, the meeting minutes (MoM) must cover the discussions and critical decisions made.
+It is a meeting summary, which is then made available to all the members.

 There are three major types of shareholders’ meetings – Annual General Meetings, Extra-ordinary General Meetings, and Class Meetings.